 - Instant Pot red velvet beet soup always blows them away with gorgeous red color and amazing flavor.

-- Last week we had tacos with pinto beans, cabbage slaw, and pickled red onions.
-Thanks for the inspiration Naturally Ella.
+- Last week I made tacos with tofu “hamburger”, cabbage slaw, and pickled red onions.
+So good!

 - To stir up cooking inspiration, search my Pinterest boards where I save recipes that I like or might want to make.